-Grand Rapids Community College (GRCC) requires all students to make satisfactory academic progress.
-Satisfactory academic progress is reviewed at the end of each semester/session of enrollment after a student has attempted at least 12 (cumulative) credit hours at GRCC.
+Grand Rapids Community College (GRCC) requires all credits students to maintain good academic standing.
+Academic Standing is reviewed at the end of each semester of enrollment when grades are posted.

 Students in specific programs (both academic and support programs) at GRCC and students receiving financial aid and/or veteran’s benefits must also meet the specific academic requirements that determine continuation for these programs.